-By this point in the album I feel the arrangements are getting predicable.
-But just as I think it, Sunflower feels a bit different from it’s opening bars, an interesting change of pace, the middle break is a good change in the feel.
-The use of the growled words is more thoughtful and really adds to the song.
+By this point in the album, I feel the arrangements are getting predictable.
+But just as I think it, Sunflower feels a bit different from it’s opening bars, an interesting change of pace, the middle break is a good chance in the feel.
+The use of growled words is more thoughtful and really adds to the song.

 The pace rises again into Unbreakable, another hard-hitting riff.
 Drummers double bass pedal working overtime, punctuating the verses.
 I really liked this track as the chorus refrain really feels like a release from the verses tense build-up, and it’s not afraid of breaking it down twice which is a nice change of arrangement.

 Forever YDG’n is again heavy and angst-ridden and carries a theme from previous album track and single Still YDG’n.
 The melodic chorus is very out of place with the growling verse, to my mind a total mismatch, as is the last track, If We Were Ghosts, not sure what to make of it.
 Almost hidden at the end of the album, it does not feel like its the same band!?